 In spending a lot of time wandering the restaurant, I think the second tier is the way to go.

 The front row here is ideal: you get an elevated view, can see all of the windows from your table, and won’t have anyone standing (directly) in front of your table for photos or space selfies.
 This should also be an easier request to have fulfilled since most people will probably want to be as close as possible.

 Here’s another video from Sarah offering a tour of Space 220’s seating area.

 The restaurant is quite large, with a large area dedicated exclusively to the lounge that serves drinks and a la carte cuisine (that should help address a lot of the complaints about Space 220 being prix fixe).

 Past posts have referred to Space 220 as Coral Reef: Outer Space Edition, and that was definitely an apt way to describe it.
 The start-to-finish “storytelling” is definitely better at Space 220, as is the overall ambiance.
 Coral Reef mostly wins on animals, although the space pups make a compelling case for Space 220.
 With that said, there’s one area where Coral Reef absolutely gets trounced: the food.
 But we’re already at 2,000+ words–so we’ll cover that in full detail in tomorrow’s lunch review!

-Are you excited for the Space 220 restaurant at Epcot?
-Does the concept of Coral Reef…but in outer space…appeal to you?
+Are you excited for the Space 220 restaurant at EPCOT?
+Does the concept of Coral Reef…but in outerspace…appeal to you?
 Think the visuals come across as cheesy, boring, or perfectly balanced?
 Thoughts on the lighting reflections in space?
+Expect Space 220 to participate in the Disney Dining Plan for lunch or dinner?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!